hertzscript/VirtualMachine/README.md

 # HertzScript
-A source-to-source optimizing compiler which produces preemptable JavaScript.

 :seedling: This project is in early alpha.

+HertzScript (abbreviated "HzScript") is a Babel plugin which takes your regular existing JavaScript source code as input, and transforms it into an interruptable coroutine system with voluntary preemption.
+This project is part of a larger effort to implement preemptively multitasked Green threads in (and only in) JavaScript, and was initially created as the core executor of the [Hertzfeld Kernel](https://github.com/Floofies/hertzfeld-kernel).

-## Brief Description
+## High-Level Synopsis

-Given valid JavaScript source code as input, HzScript produces semantically (sometimes directly) equivalent JavaScript source code with all user functions converted to Generators, and `yield` inserted between every operation.
-The source code HzScript produces is fully portable, and does not have any external dependency to HzScript.
+HzScript consists of a Babel plugin utilizing the visitor pattern, and a coroutine dispatcher with which to run the resulting source code.
+Given valid JavaScript source code as input, HzScript produces semantically (sometimes directly) equivalent JavaScript source code with all functions converted to coroutine-like GeneratorFunctions; calls to the coroutines are converted to cooperative yields with deferred invocation.
+The source code HzScript produces can be a fully portable, platform-agnostic JavaScript module, which transparently integrates with existing software.

-HertzScript was created for use in the [Hertzfeld Kernel](https://github.com/Floofies/hertzfeld-kernel).
+Normally, coroutines are reserved for cooperative multitasking, but HzScript implements a special type named voluntary preemptive multitasking.
+In regular cooperative-style programmers must declare points at which programs will yield, and HzScript extends this concept by automating it, transforming every function call into a voluntary preemption point.
+Function calls are re-interpreted as yielded kernelized instructions.
+In plain english, HzScript transforms JavaScript functions into "function dispensers" which simply yield the next function to be run tather than running it themselves.
+To facilitate such a transformation while preserving normal JavaScript execution, a coroutine dispatcher which implements the instruction specification must be used to run the compiled source code.

+The theory of operation behind this system is such that the coroutine dispatcher need not be complex.
+A simple stack machine is sufficient to interpret the instruction set, which consists of function invocation, returns, yields, and throws.
+The instruction set corresponds with stack operations which push and pop the coroutines from a simple Array-based virtual stack, taking most of the responsibilities of stack management away from userland source code.
+Supplied with a time-slice quantum in nanoseconds, the coroutine dispatcher will attempt to return at the end of that specified duration.

+While the dispatcher does not re-implement the the invocation operator, it does change how the "real" stack is stored in a JavaScript runtime, limiting the stack to a set size.
+The stack will generally consist of the coroutine dispatcher or some other caller from user code, with the currently executing coroutine at the end of the stack; the stack does not grow past this point except during function calls which were initiated by many of JavaScript's standard operators which are not the invocation operator.
+Efforts are also underway to implement forced preemption by targeting such operators, in which each atomic operation in an expression is transformed into an individual coroutine.

 ## FAQ

-**Q:** *What does this do?*
+**Q:** *What does this do again?*

-**A:**  HertzScript automatically breaks up source code into smaller units of work, transparently yielding control back to the root caller between almost every operation.
+**A:**  HertzScript automatically turns regular JavaScript subroutines into interruptible JavaScript coroutines.
+Preparation of the input source code is not neccesary, so you can continue to write JavaScript without changing anything.

 **Q:** *What does that achieve?*

-**A:** It allows JavaScript to multitask on a single thread, and gives you the ability to preempt/pause a function's execution at nearly any point in its control flow.
+**A:** It allows JavaScript to multitask on a single thread, gives you the ability to preempt/pause a function's execution at nearly any point in its control flow.

 **Q:** *Why would I need that?*